-Things to Note
+Things to Note When Visiting Waimoku Falls

 You’ll come across many signs warning you to stay on the trail and they mean it.
 Flash floods and rockslides are common here and can occur with little to no warning.
 The area is typically muddy and wet and it’s easy to lose your footing and end up tumbling down a gulch if you’re not careful.

 The mosquitoes can be pretty brutal along this trail no matter the time of year so be sure to bring repellent and dress appropriately.
 Also the jungle here is hot and humid so bring plenty of water and wear light and breathable clothing.